xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

 If you would like to isolate the dependencies of Nornir from the system, you can create a python virtual environment.

-Install virtualenv package using pip. pip is a package installer for python.
+Install virtualenv package using pip. pip is a package installer for Python.
+Here I am using Python 3.7.3 version.
 ```
 pip install virtualenv
 ```